Garm Hava: Themes and allusions

 The title alludes to the scorching winds of communalism, political bigotry and intolerance, that blew away humanity and conscience from across North-India in the years after the partition of India in 1947, and especially after the assassination of Mahatma Gandhi, to the which the film opens.
 In its prologue, poet Kaifi Azmi narrates a couplet summing up the theme, "Geeta ki koi sunta na Koran ki sunta, hairan sa eemaan vahan bhi tha yahan bhi" (Nobody listens to Gita or Quran, shocked conscience was here as well as there.)
-Just like his ageing mother is reluctant to leave the ancestral haveli where she came as a young bride, her son Salim Mirza, the protagonist is also holding on to his faith in new India.
-Despite the fact that his shoe manufacturing business is suffering in the new communally charged environment, and the family had to sell off their haveli to move into a rented house.
-Yet, he struggles to keep his faith in secularism and idealism alive, along with his optimistic son.
+Just like his ageing mother is reluctant to leave the ancestral haveli where she came as a young bride, her son Salim Mirza, the protagonist, is also holding on to his faith in new India.
+With his shoe manufacturing business is suffering in the new communally charged environment, and having to sell off their haveli and move into a rented house, he struggles to keep his faith in secularism and idealism alive.

 Release and reception

 Prior to its release, the film was held by the Central Board of India, for eight months, fearing communal unrest, but the film's director persisted and he showed it to government officials, leaders and journalists.
 Finally, the film was released to both critical and commercial success.

 The film first opened at two theatres; Sagar and Sangeeth in Bangalore.
 Positive response at these theatres paved way for a subsequent nationwide release.
 The Indian premiere was held at Regal Cinema in Colaba, Mumbai in April 1974.
-However, prior to this Bal Thackeray, head of Shiv Sena had threatened to burn down the cinema, if the premier was allowed, calling it 'pro-Muslim' and 'anti-India' film.
-On the day of the premiere, Thackeray was persuaded to attend a special screening of the film in the afternoon, and allowed the film to be screened.
+However, Bal Thackeray, head of Shiv Sena, had threatened to burn down the cinema if the premiere was allowed, calling the film 'pro-Muslim' and 'anti-India'.
+On the day of the premiere, Thackeray was persuaded to attend a special screening of the film in the afternoon, and he then allowed the film to be screened.
 Subsequently, the film had a limited pan-India release.
 Ironically, in the 1974 National Film Awards, it was awarded the Nargis Dutt Award for Best Feature Film on National Integration.

-Today it is noted for its sensitive handling of the controversial issue, dealt with in only a few Indian films, like "Kartar Singh" (1959) (Pakistani film), Manmohan Desai's Chhalia (1960), Yash Chopra's Dharmputra (1961), Govind Nihalani's Tamas (1986), Pamela Rooks' Train to Pakistan (1998), Manoj Punj's Shaheed-e-Mohabbat Boota Singh (1999) and Chandra Prakash Dwivedi's Pinjar (2003).
+Today it is noted for its sensitive handling of the controversial issue, dealt with in only a few Indian films.
+Notable other films include Kartar Singh (a 1959 Pakistani film), Manmohan Desai's Chhalia (1960), Yash Chopra's Dharmputra (1961), Govind Nihalani's Tamas (1986), Pamela Rooks' Train to Pakistan (1998), Manoj Punj's Shaheed-e-Mohabbat Boota Singh (1999) and Chandra Prakash Dwivedi's Pinjar (2003).

 Restoration and re-release

-In 2009, a privately funded restoration work of the film started at Cameo Studios in Pune.
-Subsequently, the restoration budget climbed to over ₹ 10 million, and restoration work was done by Filmlab, Mumbai (Mr. Ujwal Nirgudkar) and the sound quality enhancement by Deluxe Laboratories in Los Angeles, US.
-The restoration process, which included restoration of original soundtrack took over three years to complete and the print was re-released on 14 November 2014 across 70 screens in eight metro cities in India.
+In 2009, privately-funded restoration work on the film started at Cameo Studios in Pune.
+Subsequently, the restoration budget climbed to over ₹ 10 million.
+Restoration work was done by Filmlab, Mumbai (Mr. Ujwal Nirgudkar), and the sound quality enhancement was by Deluxe Laboratories in Los Angeles, US.
+The process included restoration of the original soundtrack and took over three years to complete.
+The print was re-released on 14 November 2014 across 70 screens in eight metro cities in India.